theforeman/theforeman.org/_posts/2017-06-30-foreman-community-newsletter---june-2017.md

 * A Foreman talk at the Raleigh Puppet User Group, 10th July (Zach Huntington Meath)
 * Foreman talks at the Belgium Puppet Users group, 18th July (Fabian Arrotin and 1 speaker TBC)
-* A half-day conference at NETWAYS, Nurmeburg, 27th July (Ewould Kohl van Wijngaarden, Michael Moll, Evgeni Golov, and Timo Goebel)
+* A half-day conference at NETWAYS, Nuremberg, 27th July (Ewould Kohl van Wijngaarden, Michael Moll, Evgeni Golov, and Timo Goebel)

 You can find all the events, and links to register, on our [events page](/events).
 We're also trying to set up a few more - if you can help, [get